aws-samples/aws-online-data-migration-workshop/README.md

 **Remote Desktop Client** - You will need a RDP client to logon to the Windows EC2 instance (Windows RDP)

-**Key Pair** – You will need a valid EC2 Key Pair in the AWS region you choose for your workshop (US-WEST-2 Oregon).
-Instructions are provided in this workshop on generating and downloading an EC2 Key Pair.

 <br/><br/>